nikantonelli/StoriesFilteredByActualRelease/README.md

 ## Overview
 Using a custom field (e.g. Actual Release), a dev team can track which stories went into version of the code that was released to a particular customer, or in a particular code drop (as opposed to a Rally definition of 'release' timebox)

+The introduction of Milestones in Rally might make this obsolete.

 ## License